alchemy-fullstack-js-fall-2018/night-out/README.md

 # night-out
-An App that chooses a night out for your
+An App that chooses a night out for you.